hunyadi/md2conf/tests/source/basic.md

 UTF-8 characters outside of the ASCII range are also supported: e.g. árvíztűrő tükörfúrógép.

 Some HTML entities are supported, e.g.&nbsp;&copy; or &para;.

+Wrapped list items:

+- a bullet whose text wraps
+  onto a continuation line

+1. a numbered item that wraps
+   onto a continuation line

+A plain paragraph that
+wraps
+onto a continuation line.